-“Certain members of the active Mississippi National Guard” may qualify for free tuition at accredited colleges, vocational schools, junior colleges, etc. Mississippi residency is required.
+Some active members of the Mississippi National Guard may qualify for free tuition at accredited colleges, vocational schools, junior colleges, etc. Mississippi residency is required.
 Applicants should contact their unit orderly room or command support staff to learn what application procedures are required at the unit level.

 State of Mississippi High School Diploma Program for Qualifying Wartime Veterans

 Mississippi law allows local school boards to offer honorary high school diplomas to veterans of World War II, the Korean Conflict, and Vietnam if those veterans could not complete high school due to enlisting in the United States military.
 Specifically, this program is for:

 - Those who should have graduated between 1941 and 1955 OR

 - Scheduled to graduate between 1963 and 1973 and awarded the Vietnam Service Ribbon.

 Family members may apply to have a diploma awarded posthumously.

 Anyone contributing to the Mississippi State Public Employees Retirement System with wartime service during World War Two (including Maritime Service) may be entitled to four years of credit.
 This is as long as they entered state service after finishing their military obligation.

 There is also the option to have this credit extended beyond four years in cases where the employee was retained by the military for circumstances beyond the service member’s control.

 State of Mississippi Veterans Home Purchase Board